wavesplatform/docs.wavesplatform/docs/en/blockchain/glossary.md

 ### WCT

 **WCT** (or Waves Community Token) is a [token](#token) used by members of the Waves community during voting and other activities.

-### WRT

-**WRT** (or Waves Reward Token) is a [token](#token) that is used to reward contributors.
-Contributors can participate in the creation of [dApps](#dapp), serve as external auditors or assist in events and receive rewards for this.
-The more difficult the contributor’s task is, the more WRT tokens they can get.
-Also, with the help of WRT, Waves community members can thank the most influential and useful members of the Waves ecosystem.